Skip to navigation Skip to Content

 Are you ready to stick it to flu?

-We’re now offering flu vaccines across 60+ locations.
+We’re now offering flu vaccines across more than 60 Marshfield Clinic locations.

-Flu vaccines are available across many primary care departments, medical office locations and in flu clinics (check with your preferred location for scheduled flu clinic dates and times).
+Flu vaccines are available across many primary care departments, medical office locations and in flu clinics.

 For more information on how to get your flu vaccine, contact any Marshfield Clinic Health System location or your health care team.